Power plant list

 • power plants using non-intermittent sources2 that are under construction or in trial operation;

-• power plants using non-intermittent sources that are scheduled for closure in the period up to the end of 2026 (final closures);
+• power plants using non-intermittent sources that are scheduled for closure;

 • lignite-fired power plants with a net rated capacity of 150 MW or more that are scheduled for closure in accordance with the Act to Reduce and End Coal-Fired Power Generation (KVBG);